-[CANCELLED] Meyer Schapiro: Thinking between Art and the 20th Century
+[ONLINE] Meyer Schapiro: Thinking between Art and the 20th Century

 The Courtauld Institute of Art, Vernon Square, Penton Rise, King’s Cross, London

 Event time is GMT.
 Please check local time

 - David Peters Corbett - Professor of American Art and Director of the Centre for American Art, The Courtauld